guildai/guild.ai/pages/install.md

 ## Next steps

 Congratulations, you've installed Guild AI!
-Select one of the next steps below to continue.
+Below are some next steps if you'd like to go further.

 <div class="row">
 <div class="col-md-4">